 Aalto University has made a contract template to be used when students agree upon making a master’s thesis with an external collaboration organisation.
 It should particularly be noted that the contract is always made between the student and the external organisation and it should be communicated to the thesis supervisor.
 The contract includes, for instance, provisions on the copyrights of the thesis.

-You can apply for the approval and evaluation of the master's thesis and for the master's degree graduation at the same time, if all the studies for your Master's degree have been completed.
+You can apply for the approval and evaluation of the master's thesis and for the master's degree graduation at the same time, if all the studies for your Master's degree have been completed and registered.
 For more information, please see Graduation.

 Applications and forms

 - Approval of the Master’s thesis topic, supervisor, advisor and language (eAge)